Easter Sunday (8 April 2012)

 There is so much more in the New Testament that reveals a righteous and holy God who loves sinners, but a God who cannot permit them in his presence without death of an innocent substitute, for “without the shedding of blood there is no forgiveness of sin” (Hebrews 9.22).

 As A. T. Robertson wrote long ago, “no one of the theories of the atonement states all the truth nor, indeed, do all of them together.
 The bottom of this ocean of truth has never been sounded by any man’s plumb-line.
 There is more in the death of Christ for all of us than any of us has been able to fathom….
 However, one must say that substitution is an essential element in any real atonement” (A. T. Robertson, The Minister and His Greek New Testament, 40–41).

 At bottom, if the gospel is not an offense to Jews and foolishness to Gentiles, it is not the gospel that the apostles taught.
-As James White has said, “The gospel is ours to proclaim, not to edit.”
+James White has said it well: “The gospel is ours to proclaim, not to edit.”